The Sunday Swim

 I fell into a rhythm plodding away to the bridge for a breather.
 I was certainly not going to be catching Ross Edgely on his swim around the UK anytime soon.
 The enjoyment of being on the water without any craft is a liberating sensation.
 I can certainly see the attraction.
 The simplicity of experiencing the estuary entirely from water level was a real treat.
 To be in the water as opposed to floating above is a surreal treat well worth embracing the cold for.

 One more lap then back to the path to meet the guys.
 Grinning at this rather odd scene as I emerged a fully-grown swamp man, oozing mud and gunk along the foot path with each sodden step.
-Back to the car and the Pro Change jacket was straight on no messing around.
-A quick change and I reached for my drinks bottle which had done a fine job keeping my coffee warm.
+Back to the car and the Pro Change Robe was straight on no messing around.
+A quick change and I reached for my insulated water bottle, which had done a fine job keeping my coffee warm.
 All in all opting outside is most certainly worth it!